reactorcore/hull-segment/assets/readme.md

 })
 ```

-The traits you list in the Ship's settings are sent back to Segment.
-This lets you send to other tools any trait that has been computed or collected from enrichment steps.
+In the Ship settings, you can choose which traits are sent to Segment.com.
+This lets you send any trait that has been computed or collected from enrichment steps to other tools.

-Optionally, you can filter in the Segment ship which audiences will be sent back to segment.
-This makes it very usefult to only send a subset of all your users to a given tool.
+You can also filter in the Ship Settings the customer segments will be sent back to Segment.com to those matching one or more of your Hull segments.

 # Features